-A CCI TBI model was used.41 After a 1-week acclimatization period, mice were anesthetized using ketamine (50 mg/kg) and medetomidine (0.5 mg/kg), administered intraperitoneally (i.p.).
+A controlled cortical impact (CCI) TBI model was used.
+After 1-week acclimatisation period, mice were anaesthetized using ketamine (50 mg/Kg) and medetomidine (0.5 mg/Kg), administered intraperitoneally (i.p.).
 Mice were placed in a stereotaxic frame and a midline longitudinal incision was performed to expose the skull.
-A right lateral craniotomy was carried out using a pneumatic drill, 2.0 mm behind bregma, and 2.5 mm lateral to the midline.
-CCI injury was induced using the following settings: a 3-mm impactor tip with a speed of 3 m/s, a depth of 2.2 mm, and a dwell time of 100 ms, applied using the PCI3000 Precision Cortical Impactor[TM] (Hatteras Instruments, Inc., Cary, NC).
+A right lateral craniotomy was carried out using a pneumatic drill, 2.0 mm behind bregma and 2.5 mm lateral to the midline.
+CCI injury was induced using the following settings: a 3 mm impactor tip with a speed of 3 m/s, a depth of 2.2 mm and a dwell time of 100 ms, applied using the PCI3000 Precision Cortical ImpactorTM (Hatteras Instruments, Inc., US).
 A control group underwent craniotomy only.
-Post-injury, the skull flap was placed back and the skin was sutured.
+After injury, the skull flap was placed back and the skin was sutured.
 Mice were allowed to recover in an incubator (37°C) until they were fully awake and active.
-Buprenorphine (0.05 mg/kg), administered subcutaneously, was used pre-operatively for pre-emptive analgesia and postoperatively every 12 h for 3 days post-TBI.
+Buprenorphine (0.05 mg/kg) administered subcutaneously (s.c.) was used pre-operatively for pre-emptive analgesia and post-operatively every 12 h for 3 days post-TBI.